 However, in some cases, Google Photos did not synchronize your data if…

-- The phone’s manufacturer disable the automatic synchronization
+- The phone’s manufacturer disable the automatic synchronization (this is unlikely)

 - The upload process only runs under WiFi connection and you were never using WiFi

 If that was the case, your Google Photos data may incomplete or not available at all.
 On the other side, iPhone user also has iCloud which in general have the same feature as Google Photos.

 #2 You can try other cloud services like Dropbox which has a sync feature